rustymagnet3000/container_playground/README.md

 ### Sidecar design pattern

-There are [lots of design patterns](https://techbeacon.com/enterprise-it/7-container-design-patterns-you-need-know) with containers.
-If containers only have "one responsibility", the `sidecar pattern` ensures you add common functionaly out of a container.
-This includes:
+There are lots of [containers design patterns](https://techbeacon.com/enterprise-it/7-container-design-patterns-you-need-know).
+If a container only has "one responsibility", the `sidecar pattern` is useful.
+For example:

 - Logging
 - Monitoring